Nsustain/.github/profile/README.md

 Our website was created to be a place for the open-source community.
 As such, Nsustain
-will always be an open-source website, and will never be commercialized, since we genuinly want to do good things for the e[**n**]vironment & [**sustain**]ability.
+will always be an open-source website and will never be commercialized, since we genuinly want to do good things for the e[**n**]vironment & [**sustain**]ability.